 - Hypothyroidism.
 A lack of the thyroid hormone, can cause everything to slow down, including the bowel.

-As you can see, treatment for constipation is a bit more complicated than just eat more fibre (although that alone often solves the problem).
-I routinely run food allergy and intolerance testing for my constipated clients and these often pick up reactive foods.
-Omitting these foods from the diet can help with solving the problem.
+In other situations, treatment for constipation can be a bit more complicated than just eat more fibre.
+If increasing your fibre intake isn’t solving your constipation or if it’s making the problem worse, it’s better to come and see a qualified nutritionist for an expert look at the problem.
+I routinely run food allergy and intolerance testing and microbiome testing for my constipated clients and these often pick up reactive foods and gut bacteria issues.
 However, I am also looking at many aspects of my client’s health to get to the root cause of the problem.
 Chronic constipation can be very uncomfortable and even debilitating.
-Diet plays a huge part in bringing you back to optimal health.
+Diet and lifestyle changes play a huge part in bringing you back to optimal health.